-The monitor directory contains a couple of Verilog files that implements an 8 kB block RAM at base address 0x4001\0000.
+The monitor directory contains a couple of Verilog files that implements an 8 kB block RAM at base address 0x4001_0000.
 This RAM will contain the stack of the monitor.
-The monitor itself is implemented in a 24 kB block ROM at base address 0x4000\0000.
-The contents of the block ROM is in the Verilog file mon\prog\bram\contents.v.
+The monitor itself is implemented in an 24 kB block ROM at base address 0x4000_0000.
+The contents of the block ROM is in the Verilog file mon_prog_bram_contents.v.